When You Come Back to Me (Jason Donovan song): Background

 As with all Donovan's early recordings, "When You Come Back to Me" was written and produced by the production team Stock, Aitken & Waterman.
 In addition, Matt Aitken contributed guitar; Mike Stock provided backing vocals, and both played keyboards on the track.

+The track was deliberately composed to evoke the Christmas season in the UK, without making any explicit auditory or lyrical references.
+Composer Mike Stock did not want to write a song that was "exploitative of the Christmas message" and was conscious an overtly festive song would go quickly out of date after Christmas had finished.
+However the song's evocation of a London Christmas has been blamed for its chart failure in Australia, where the track received a January 1990 release.

 An instrumental version and three remixes augmented the standard edit for the single release.